Sales Onboarding: The 30-60-90 Day Plan for B2B Reps [2026]

 The 30-60-90 Day Framework: How It Works

-The 30-60-90 day plan divides the onboarding period into three distinct phases, each with a clear objective, specific activities, and measurable milestones.
-The phases are designed to build on each other progressively, so the rep never feels overwhelmed and always knows what success looks like.
+The 30-60-90 day plan divides onboarding into three phases that build on each other so the rep is never overwhelmed and always knows what success looks like.

 Phase 1: Days 1-30 — Learn.
-The rep absorbs everything they need to know: the product, the market, the ICP, the tools, the processes, and the culture.
+The rep absorbs the product, market, ICP, tools, processes, and culture.
 They do not sell.
 They learn, practise, and observe.

 Phase 2: Days 31-60 — Apply.
-The rep starts doing the work under guided supervision.
-They run their first meetings, make their first outreach, and begin engaging prospects — with coaching and feedback at every step.
+The rep starts doing the work under guided supervision — first meetings, first outreach, real prospects, with coaching at every step.

 Phase 3: Days 61-90 — Own.
-The rep operates independently at full quota.
-They manage their own pipeline, refine their approach, and optimise for performance.
+The rep operates independently at full quota, managing their own pipeline and optimising performance.
 The manager shifts from teaching to coaching.

 Phase 1: Days 1-30 — Learn